Slicings of parallelogram polyominoes: Catalan, Schr\"oder, Baxter, and other sequences: Baxter slicings

 \subsection{Baxter slicings of a given shape}

-One of the most basic enumerative questions that one may ask about Baxter slicings is to determine the number of Baxter slicing whose shape is a given parallelogram polyomino $P$.
-In the light of the previous bijection between Baxter slicings and triples of NILPs, such question can be translated in terms of counting how many triples of NILPs exist having fixed the ?external? paths (\emph{i.e.} $u$ and $d$), which are the two paths defining $P$.
+One of the most basic enumerative questions that one may ask about Baxter slicings is to determine the number of Baxter slicings whose shape is a given parallelogram polyomino $P$.
+In the light of the previous bijection between Baxter slicings and triples of NILPs, this question can be rephrased in terms of counting how many triples of NILPs correspond to given ``external" paths (\emph{i.e.} $u$ and $d$), which are the two paths defining $P$.
 This is not the main focus of our work, so we just give the extremal cases as observations.

 \begin{observation} Let $P$ be the parallelogram polyomino of rectangular shape, whose bounding rectangle has dimensions $k \times \ell$.
 The number of Baxter slicings of $P$ is $\binom{k+\ell-2}{\ell-1}$. \end{observation}